-Mazévo has a built-in approval management system that automatically creates approvals based upon user-defined criteria.
+Mazévo's built-in secondary approval management system automatically creates approvals based on user-defined criteria.
 Each approval has a state that determines the interaction with the event and other approvals.

 In Mazévo, you can have multiple people review and approve an event before confirming it.
 This article describes how approval records move through the process.